NETWORKTWEAKER/AUTO-SCRIPT/slowdns/README.md

 # What are you looking for?
-# haters ki na ka bhosda
+# haters ki maa ka bhosda